 There are several ways this might be done.
 One way is to first create an empty plot with plot(c(),...) and then use points to add points for each walk, in different colours.
-(You can use the colours identified by the integers 1, 2, etc.) You'll need to set the axis ranges with the xlim and ylim arguments to plot so that all the walks will fit on the plot.
+(You can use the colours identified by the integers 1, 2, etc.) You'll need to set the axis ranges with the xlim and ylim arguments to plot so that all the walks will fit on the plot (both of these arguments are vectors of length two, with the minimum and maximum values needed for that axis).
 If walks is the matrix with all the walks, min(walks) and max(walks) will give you the minimum and maximum value in any of the walks.

 Seeing how the standard deviation over walks changes.
 All the walks will be in the same position at the beginning, since they all start at 0.
 After that, they will tend to get further and further from each other.
 We can measure how spread out they are after some number of steps by the standard deviation of their positions.
-Write a function called walk_sd that takes as its argument a matrix of random walks, and returns a vector giving the standard deviation of a vector of numbers.
+Write a function called walk_sd that takes as its argument a matrix of random walks, and returns a vector giving the standard deviation of positions for these walks at each time.
+The R function sd finds the standard deviation of a vector of numbers.

 Try your walk_sd function out with 50 walks that each go for 1000 steps.
 How does the standard deviation seem to change over time?
 Probability theory says it should increase according to the square root of the number of steps.
-Try plotting that function and see how it compares with the standard deviations you found.
+Try plotting that function on top of the plot of standard deviations at each time (using lines), and see how well it matches the standard deviations.
 Then try it all again with a different random number seed.